silverstripe-droptables/silverstripe-installer/ssexpress/docs/en/webmaster.md

 * Download SilverStripe Express tarball
 * Unpack it
+* Check that you have the required modules (listed in /dependent-modules) and fetch any that you don't have.
+Only cms, framework and themes/ssexpress are required, the rest offer optional functionality.
 * Amend `mysite/_config.php` to configure the database name
 * The site is ready to go